 Broken record disclaimer: if you have an all-natural fabric slipcover, we strongly recommend bringing it to a professional dry cleaner for washing and stain removal.
 (Recycled Faux Fur is machine-wash only.)

 Laundering all-natural materials is a delicate process, and an expert will know the best method for cleaning the slipcover without harming the fibers or affecting the color.
 Remember, heat is the nemesis of pigment.
 Make sure to find a dry cleaner with experience working with natural fabrics and ask them to stay away from high heat if possible.

 Fabrics are more prone to fading when totally saturated with water than when they're dry—this goes for linen in particular.
 If you choose to clean your slipcover at home, wash on a cold, gentle cycle with a mild detergent to prevent color from running excessively.
-To avoid damage from friction (wet crocking), close all zippers and only put one component of the slip in the machine at a time.
+To avoid damage from friction (wet crocking), close all zippers and wash slipcover pieces without other clothing or laundry in several small loads (don't crowd the machine).
 There are many great detergents on the market that are gentle on colors.
 For bright, high-pigment fabrics, stay away from enzymatic cleaners that are "tough on stains."
 Detergents that specifically call out "darks" or "color cycles" are usually a safe bet.

 Is linen more likely to fade in the wash than cotton?